Sunday, August 13, 2017

 This character study, I think, was correctly proportioned at about 3 1/4 heads in height:

-Especially the heads... they seem to belong to two different characters.
+This next character is the same height but other proportions have strayed: Especially the heads... they seem to belong to two different characters.
 One way, I believe, to tighten that up is to create a controlling parameter.
-Here's my theory about "The Box":
+Here's my theory about "The Box": 3 different expressions but clearly they are all the same character.
+Now I'm starting to get a kick out of Zalien.

 So I have my next task cut out for me: I'll rework a few of my character studies and once they start to look right, color them.
 Stay tuned.